How to get more replies to your direct messages on LinkedIn

 The next steps you can take to get leads on LinkedIn

-I want you to get replies to your messages and know that your time on LinkedIn is worthwhile because it leads to booked discovery calls.
+I want you to receive replies to your messages and know that the time you spend on LinkedIn is worthwhile, as it leads to booked discovery calls.

-Here's how I can help you with that:
+Here's how I can help you implement these strategies and get leads for your business:

 Step 1: When I start working with a small business owner, we always start with a Profile Optimization so that you clearly explain your credibility, who you serve, how you serve them, and what action the profile viewer should take.